Westminster Food & Nutrition Forum

 Format: DOWNLOADABLE PDF

-Delegates will discuss what government proposals to treat food security as a key part of national security could look like in practice, including strategies for increasing domestic production and building on policy to support the local sourcing of food.
+Delegates discussed what government proposals to treat food security as a key part of national security could look like in practice, including strategies for increasing domestic production and building on policy to support the local sourcing of food.
 It will also be an opportunity to consider the impact of measures recently announced by the Government aiming to provide stability to producers, including confirmation of Seasonal Worker visa route numbers for 2025, measures to help farmers deal with the impact of avian influenza outbreaks, and legislation to mandate sheep carcass classification and price reporting.

-Sessions will also examine the strategic direction of policy relating to the use of land and nature restoration, next steps for managing climate adaptation in the food system, and infrastructure and planning priorities to mitigate the effects of climate change, including flooding, as well as strategies for supporting manufacturers to deliver growth in the transition to net zero.
+Sessions also examined the strategic direction of policy relating to the use of land and nature restoration, next steps for managing climate adaptation in the food system, and infrastructure and planning priorities to mitigate the effects of climate change, including flooding, as well as strategies for supporting manufacturers to deliver growth in the transition to net zero.

-Further sessions will look at policy options for tackling key issues with food insecurity in the context of cost of living challenges, following the recent report from the HoL Food, Diet and Obesity Committee on priorities for developing a comprehensive and long-term strategy to improve the UK food system, including strategies for addressing food poverty and access to food for households.
-Discussion is expected on enabling access to healthy and affordable food ranges, approaches for local government and the third sector to support local communities, and next steps for free school meals and the role of education in healthy eating habits.
+Further sessions looked at policy options for tackling key issues with food insecurity in the context of cost of living challenges, following the recent report from the HoL Food, Diet and Obesity Committee on priorities for developing a comprehensive and long-term strategy to improve the UK food system, including strategies for addressing food poverty and access to food for households.
+Discussion was expected on enabling access to healthy and affordable food ranges, approaches for local government and the third sector to support local communities, and next steps for free school meals and the role of education in healthy eating habits.

-We are pleased to be able to include keynote sessions with: Dr John Ingram, Senior Researcher, Food Systems Transformation Research Group, Environmental Change Institute, University of Oxford; James Kane, Associate, Institute for Government; and Prof Christina Vogel, Professor, Food Policy and Director, Centre for Food Policy, City, University of London.
+We are pleased to have been able to include keynote sessions with: Dr John Ingram, Senior Researcher, Food Systems Transformation Research Group, Environmental Change Institute, University of Oxford; James Kane, Associate, Institute for Government; and Prof Christina Vogel, Professor, Food Policy and Director, Centre for Food Policy, City, University of London.

 This on-demand pack includes